 - The best interests test, which involves a substitute decision-maker deciding what decision would be in the person’s best interests.

 The substituted judgment test is regarded as being more in line with modern guardianship law, however the best interests test is also relevant in determining what the person would have wanted.
 The approach adopted will differ depending on the law of the State and Territory in which the person resides.
-Increasingly a supported decision-making approach is becoming part of how these decisions are made.
+Increasingly a supported decision-making approach is becoming part of how decisions are made.

 What is supported decision-making?